 Being able to network effectively and build long-lasting, solid relationships can be invaluable, especially as an indie game developer.
 Having a network of professionals can be useful in everything from finding a concept artist to seeking out a team for your next project.

 I find that being able to connect with others in the gaming industry is rewarding both professionally and personally.
 Professionally, I’ve build up great connections with contractors and partners that I conduct business with regularly and trust.
 Personally, I’ve formed some amazing friendships over the years and being able to hang out with like-minded people is a lot of fun.

 As entrepreneurs, we are constantly told that networking is vital to our success.
 But how exactly does one go about networking successfully?
-I’m here to share some advice for successful networking based on my experience doing so often and with great results for the past few years.
+There are many resources online, but I’m here to share some advice for successful networking based on my experience doing so often and with great results for the past few years.
 With events like E3, GDC and PAX coming up, there’s no time like the present to start working on building your network.

 Here are a few tips on how to get the most out of your networking efforts.

 Networking can happen when you least expect it.

 You can meet people anywhere—coffee shops, bars, airplanes, taxis, anywhere!
 Don’t pigeon-hole yourself into thinking the only time you’ll make valuable connections with others is at a convention or meet-up.
 I’ve met some amazing people when I was least expecting it.
 Just this past week I was in a cab on the way to the airport and I had an hour and a half long chat with my driver who was starting a cosmetics business.
 He had some fantastic stories to share about his work and passion, and it was great to hear from a fellow entrepreneur.